 We get to LAX and I load up all my bags.
 I feel a bit like a pack mule but it feels familiar.
 It reminds me of my time in Nepal, carrying everything I own, on my back, embarking into the complete unknown but bringing hope with me.
 Hope that secured me amidst chaos.
 Hope that brought joy amidst darkness.
 Hope that said “it’s all going to be okay”.
 The hope that I once carried so strong but feet like I lost it this last year.
 I want that back.
 I want me back.
 I go to Check in for my flight and come to find that China Airlines charges $150 to travel with a guitar. $150 that I literally did not have.
 This was about to get interesting.
 Instead of just obeying their request, I challenged it.
-I waited and challenged and asked questions and finally cave as they won’t budge.
-Something in me though said “push back” and as I made a goal to start to trust myself again, I listened.
-They brought my card back saying it didn't work. (muahahaha, the beginning of my master plan).
-I asked them to show me their rules in writing and I come to find that if the instrument is under 100cm then they can’t charge me.
-I asked them to measure my guitar and what do ya know… it was just under 100cm aka I won!
+Turns out that I was right and my guitar is under the regulation size cut-off for travel.
+WOO HOO!!!
 They apologize, give me the exit row seat, and send me off free of charge.
 I left that moment so proud of myself.
-I stood up for what I felt was right.
+As silly as it sounds, I stood up for what I felt was right.
 I stood up for myself.
 I protected Shea within me.
-It built trust within myself, if that makes sense.
+It built trust within myself, if that makes sense and I haven’t done that for myself in a long time.
 It showed me that I’m sturdy.
 That I’m safe.
-That I wont just do things because people say.
+That I won’t just do things because people say so.
 I feel like that was just a sneak peak into the beginning of what this trip will be.
 Learning to trust me again.
 Walking into new health like never before.
 I feel it.
 I feel a stirring.
 Almost like my destiny is walking alongside me now.
 That I’m settling into the woman I have always been but never knew how to be.
 It’s liberating and unknown all at the same time.
 Slightly terrifying because I know there is risk ahead but I just recently told myself I can no longer afford to silence my heart.
 To silence my big dreams.
 My crazy ideas.
 That’s who I am at the core.
 A dreamer.
 A creative.
 And now i’m finally letting that place come alive.

 China Airlines flight.
 Some ungodly time to be awake: